-THE PRESIDENT observed that the dilemma in which we found outselves was not unlike that occasioned during the last war by the necessity to manufacture poison gasses even though we devoutly hoped that they would not have to be used, which turned out to be the case.
+THE PRESIDENT observed that the dilemma in which we found necessity to manufacture poison gasses even though we devoutly hoped that they would not have to be used, which turned out to be the case.

-SECRETARY LOVETT commenced that while the analogy was a good one, in point of fact fissionable materials, unlike the gasses alluded to by the President, were not entirely wasted but could be reworked and used again.
+SECRETARY LOVETT commented that while the analogy was a good one, in point of fact fissionable materials, unlike the gasses alluded to by the President, were not entirely wasted but could be reworked and used again.